-- 31. Your patient is receiving a liquid drug via small volume nebulizer (SVN) powered by compressed oxygen.
-The tank runs out before the treatment can be completed.
+- 31. Your patient is receiving a Duoneb via a small volume nebulizer (SVN) powered by compressed oxygen as part of her maintenance therapy drug regimen.
+The cylinder runs out before the treatment can be completed.
 What action would you suggest? - a.
 Switch remaining treatment to a metered dose inhaler (MDI) - b.
 Switch remaining treatment to a dry powder inhaler (DPI) - c.
 Used compressed air to complete the treatment - d.
-Chart the treatment was not completed and move to your next patient
+Chart that the treatment was not completed and move to your next patient

-The SVN is a type of aerosol generator converting liquid drug solutions or suspensions into aerosol.
 SVNs are powered by compressed gas (air or oxygen), a compressor, or an electrically powered device.